 LEVERAGING PROVEN INDUSTRY STRENGTHS TO SHAPE THE FUTURE

-Born from a strong foundation in manufacturing and a spirit of discovery, our key industries give avenue to businesses and an ambitious workforce to do what they do best: advance innovation and build a smarter future.
+Born from a strong foundation in manufacturing and a spirit of discovery, our key industries give an avenue to businesses and an ambitious workforce to do what they do best: advance innovation and build a smarter future.
 WEDC works to implement strategic initiatives that support businesses within established and emerging industries where Wisconsin exhibits a distinct advantage.
 We invest in our most competitive established and emerging sectors to help diversify our economy, and through public-private collaboration, we accelerate growth and high quality job creation.

 Wisconsin understands how to leverage intersections across complementary fields to build the infrastructure and talent pool necessary for success.
 We’ve established nationally and internationally recognized centers of excellence in water technology, energy, power and control and other industry sectors to answer the challenges of sustainable resource management throughout the globe.
 WEDC and its partners across the state help set Wisconsin apart for its comprehensive industry cluster development approach designed to boost our state’s economic performance while solving global challenges.